goschevski/goschevski.github.com/content/posts/fixed-and-fluid-columns.md

 formattedDate: 2014-05-02
 tags: css
 ---
-There are few ways to make one column fixed and one column fluid, but all of these solutions are kind of hacky and have some flaws (magic numbers, hardcoded values, etc.).
+We can create "one column fixed and one column fluid" layout using different techniques, but most of these solutions are kind of hacky and have some flaws like magic numbers, hard coded values, etc.

-A few days ago we had a discussion on this topic in our office and we tried to find the best solution.
-We googled it and tried various ways, but our colleague [Šilja](https://github.com/vladimirsiljkovic) came out with the best one.
+We had a discussion on this topic in our office, and we tried to find the best solution.
+We googled it and tried different ways, but our colleague [Šilja](https://github.com/vladimirsiljkovic) came out with the best one.

 ### Solution